Battle of Lake Benacus: Background

-The battle
+Battle

 Details of the battle are unknown, but future Emperor Aurelian was present at the battle.
 After what was described as a decisive victory, Claudius assumed the title Germanicus Maximus.
 Much of the German force was slaughtered on the field with the remainder retreating beyond the bounds of the Empire.

 Aftermath

 Claudius returned to Rome after the battle to attend to affairs of state.
 The Alemanni returned to Italy in 271 and won a victory against Emperor Aurelian at the Battle of Placentia before their ultimate defeat in the Battle of Fano.